 - a.
-Any degree of physical disability, infirmity, malformation or disfigurement that is caused by bodily injury, birth defect or illness and, without limiting the generality of the foregoing, includes diabetes, mellitus, epilepsy, a brain injury, any degree of paralysis, amputation, lack of physical co-ordination, blindness or visual impediment, deafness or hearing impediment, muteness or speed impediment, or physical reliance on a guide dog or other animal or on a wheelchair or other remedial appliance or device, - b.
+Any degree of physical disability, infirmity, malformation or disfigurement that is caused by bodily injury, birth defect or illness and, without limiting the generality of the foregoing, includes diabetes, mellitus, epilepsy, a brain injury, any degree of paralysis, amputation, lack of physical co-ordination, blindness or visual impediment, deafness or hearing impediment, muteness or speach impediment, or physical reliance on a guide dog or other animal or on a wheelchair or other remedial appliance or device, - b.
 A condition of mental impairment or a developmental disability, - c.
 A learning disability, or a dysfunction in one or more of the processes involved in understanding or using symbols or spoken language, - d.
 A mental disorder, or - e.
-An injury or disability for which benefits were claimed or received under the insurance plan - f.
-Established under the Workplace Safety and Insurance Act, 1997; ("handicap").
+An injury or disability for which benefits were claimed or received under the Workplace Safety and Insurance Act, 1997.